Explore by Topic

 While the unemployment number in the United States sits at 4.2%, according to the latest job reports, the Bureau of Labor Statistics (BLS) has stated that about 12.7 million people left their jobs this summer, and Goldman Sachs said 5 million people are not working and not looking for work.
 This Great Resignation is the “largest mass resignation the US has seen in the two decades since the government started documenting them,” according to Business Insider.

 And it’s not just America.
-There is a labour shortage happening across the world.
+There is a labor shortage happening across the world.
 Places like Australia and Israel have recorded double-digit increases in job vacancies, according to a report by Deloitte.
 For example, there are 30% more manufacturing job openings in the United Kingdom compared to pre-pandemic times.

 So, what’s going on?

-Analysts say the labour shortage is due to a number of factors, which include droves of people retiring, people who have become hesitant to look for work due to the pandemic, and mismatches between workers and employers, whether on skills, needs or wants.
+Analysts say the labor shortage is due to a number of factors, which include droves of people retiring, people who have become hesitant to look for work due to the pandemic, and mismatches between workers and employers, whether on skills, needs or wants.

 Of the millions of people not looking for work in America, 3.4 million of them are retirees and early retirees who threw in the towel during the pandemic.
 The pandemic is also still deterring people looking for work because of challenges in arranging child care and, of course, the fear of catching COVID-19, among other reasons.
 BLS estimated this cohort of people at 1.2 million.

-Economists also say there is a mismatch between the labour force and employers.
-Some businesses are looking for college-educated people, but software resume programmes may be filtering out otherwise well-qualified workers who don’t have a four-year degree.
+Economists also say there is a mismatch between the labor force and employers.
+Some businesses are looking for college-educated people, but software resume programs may be filtering out otherwise well-qualified workers who don’t have a four-year degree.
 Also, some analysts say the pandemic has made potential employees more choosy about jobs.
 They may want higher pay, flex work schedules, or remote or hybrid work to accommodate their families.

 As the pandemic chewed up and rejiggered major parts of the economy in alarming ways, the US federal government stepped in with stimulus money to keep the lights on at many businesses.
 In March last year, the US Congress approved $2.2 trillion in emergency stimulus and followed that with the American Rescue Plan Act of 2021 that infused $1.9 trillion more into the economy.